clarityfork/m3u/README.md

 Actually I dont know coding...
-So I thouht to Turn on coding
+So I thought to Turn on coding